 Another resource for CISOs to consider is WWT’s Advanced Technology Center (ATC), which provides a platform for technology professionals to stay up-to-date with market innovations and receive assistance when comparing available technology options.
 The ATC connects industry professionals across technology verticals to collaborate on topics such as infrastructure design, regulatory compliance, and how to integrate virtual and physical environments.
 It also tests and simulates the performance of hundreds of products, making it easier for CISOs to identify what solution(s) are right for their own environment.

-To learn more about CyFIR Enterprise or to schedule a demo, get in touch today.
+To learn more about CyFIR Solutions or to schedule a demo, get in touch today.

 To learn more about WWT and the Advanced Technology Center, click here.